ymanshur/portfolio/2023_privy_dcc_trakindo.md

 ## Digital Document Center (DDC) - TRAKINDO

-The Digital Document Center (DDC) is a comprehensive dashboard to streamline and monitor document lifecycle activities, including upload, distribution (blast), approval, rejection, and electronic signing (both standard and with e-Meterai).
-This system is seamlessly integrated with Privy Core, allowing secure and compliant digital signature capabilities.
+The Digital Document Center (DDC) is a comprehensive dashboard to streamline and **monitor document lifecycle activities**, including upload, distribution (blast), approval, rejection, and electronic signing (both standard and with e-Meterai).
+This system is seamlessly **integrated with Privy Core**, allowing secure and compliant digital signature capabilities.

 **Website:** [ddc.trakindo.co.id](https://ddc.trakindo.co.id)